Ladies & Gentlemen (2015 film)

-Ladies & Gentlemen is a 2015 Telugu film written and directed by P. B. Manjunath, who makes his directorial debut.
+Ladies & Gentlemen is a 2015 Telugu-language film written and directed by P. B. Manjunath, who makes his directorial debut.
 An anthology film, it features Adivi Sesh, Nikitha Narayan, Chaitanya Krishna, Kamal Kamaraju, Jasmin Bhasin, Mahat Raghavendra, Swathi Deekshith in pivotal roles.
 The film, produced by director Madhura Sreedhar Reddy along with MVK Reddy, released on 30 January 2015 to positive response.
-It is the remake of the 2012 thriller, Login.
+It is the remake of the 2012 thriller Login.